After Arrival

 • registration certificate from the Resident Registration Office

-• certificate from your health insurance company that you are registered with them
+• membership confirmation from your health insurance company

 • proof of income (scholarship, employment contract)